 Today’s Kaur Career features interior designer Jasmeet Kaur.
 She has decorated for a range of different clients from the Parade of Homes to boutique hotels.
 Often times a lot of us just aren’t aware of all the career options out there.
 So, in an effort to highlight non-traditional career paths and to inspire Kaurs to explore different educational and job options, Kaur Life launched a new series called “Kaur Careers.”

-Occupation Interior Designer for Kaur Competency
+Occupation Interior designer for Kaur Competency and artist.

 Education Textile Design & Development

 Describe what you do: I envision spaces for individuals and help them express their personality.
 I design, decorate and remodel houses, hotels and boutique offices.
 This covers all areas: exterior selects, interior selects, space planning, furnishing and accessorizing.
 The Kaur Competency translates people’s ideas and dreams into a chic mix of their own personal space.
 I work with residential homes, offices, hotels, boutiques and restaurants.
 The services provided range from space planning, interior &exterior selections, furnishings,accessories to interior shopping consultancy.
 My designs embody a unique fusion of styles from all around the world.
 I work with residential homes and boutique hotels, combining culture with functionality, history with modernism and eclectic with contemporary.

 When and how did you realize this was the career path for you?
 I enjoyed art since early childhood.
 I realized this is my passion after I started experimenting with fabrics in college.
 So I decided to combine arts with fabrics.The choices were so diverse as I worked with different yarns,applications and mediums and the results were amazing!